alxmancilla/finops-demo/README.md

 # FinOps Demo

 This project is a basic demonstration of Financial Operations (FinOps) using MongoDB as the database.
-The application generates applications, resources, as well as resource cost and resource usage per hour, while utilizing MongoDB for data storage and retrieval.
-It also features an interactive chatbot UI powered by Gradio for querying FinOps data.
+The application generates applications, resources, resource costs and usage per hour, and stores/retrieves data from MongoDB.
+It also includes an interactive chatbot UI powered by Gradio for querying FinOps data.

 ## Dashboard
 ![Screenshot of a dashboard and chatbot for FinOps demo.](/img/finops_demo.png)